by Terri Reddout

 - We select a stimulus.
 Something we hear, see, smell, taste or touch.
 We select a stimulus for many reasons based on how often it happens or its intensity.

 - We organize that stimulus based on our experiences.
 How you organize a stimulus might be quite different from how I organize it.

 - We interpret what the stimulus means and we react to it.

-Now, when someone yells like that under my window, I wake up, think to myself it must be sometime between 12:30 and 1:30, then roll over and go back to sleep.
+Soon, my perception of what went on outside Pizza Collin in the wee hours of the morning changed.
+Now, if someone yells under my window, I wake up, think to myself it must be sometime between 12:30 and 1:30, then roll over and go back to sleep.
 It’s the same stimuli but, based on the experiences I gained living downtown, I now organize and interpret it differently.
 My perception has changed.
 What was true for me when I first moved into my apartment is no longer true for me today.

 So, what is a perception check (and how does it relate to the perception process)?